 We examine publication status for possible moderating effects on the relationship between personal factors and creativity outcomes.
-Several recent meta-analyses (Mathur & VanderWeele, 2020; Moreau & Gamble, 2020; Schmucker et al., 2017; Vosgerau et al., 2019) have suggested that unpublished research can distort effect size found in metaanalyses.
+Several recent meta-analyses (Mathur & VanderWeele, 2020; Moreau & Gamble, 2020; Schmucker et al., 2017; Vosgerau et al., 2019) have suggested that unpublished research can distort effect size found in meta-analyses.
 Accordingly, we expect that studies that were published are likely to report stronger associations than those that remained unpublished.

-Publication status: published studies report stronger associations than unpublished studies.
+Publication status: published studies report stronger negative and positive relationships than unpublished studies.